amed12/amed12.github.io/README.md

 - 🤔 I’m looking for help with **Data Structure for tech interview purpose**

 - 👨‍💻 All of my projects are available at [http://amed12.github.io/](http://amed12.github.io/)

-- 📝 I regulary write articles on [http://sun3toline.blogspot.com/](http://sun3toline.blogspot.com/)

 - 💬 Ask me about **Android Development**

-- 📫 How to reach me **http://about.me/achmadfathullah**
+- 📫 How to reach me [about.me/achmadfathullah](http://about.me/achmadfathullah)

 - ⚡ Fun fact **I'm always watch Anime after working hours**